Tamoxifen is a hormonal therapy drug used to treat breast cancer. It's occasionally used to treat some other cancers.

-This section should ideally be read with our general information about breast cancer or, if appropriate, secondary breast cancer.
+It’s best to read this with our general information about breast cancer or secondary breast cancer in women.

 Read our press release responding to new research on Tamoxifen.

 You can also visit the Online Community to read our blog about Tamoxifen and discuss your thoughts with others.

 Hormones are substances produced naturally in the body.
 They act as chemical messengers and help control the activity of cells and organs.
 Hormonal therapies interfere with the way hormones are made or how they work in the body.